PRECIOUS-Brighter demand outlook powers platinum to six-year high

 Investors are looking to stocks for quick gains and with such strong “risk-on” moves, it’s difficult to see gold rallying, said ActivTrades chief analyst Carlo Alberto De Casa, adding a drop below $1,790 could trigger further declines.

-Market participants await minutes of the U.S. Federal Reserve’s Federal Open Market Committee meeting at the end of January, due on Wednesday.
+Market participants await minutes of the Federal Reserve’s monetary policy meeting at the end of January, due on Wednesday.

-Reporting by Nakul Iyer and Sumita Layek in Bengaluru; Editing by Mark Heinrich and Andrea Ricci
+Reporting by Nakul Iyer, Sumita Layek and K. Sathya Narayanan in Bengaluru; Editing by Mark Heinrich and Andrea Ricci

 Our Standards: The Thomson Reuters Trust Principles.